gonX/dustforce-wiki/website/_enemies/lab/ball-spring.md

 During the recoil animation, they have some invulnerability frames where the player may attack them to build combo without dealing damage.
 This can be abused in maps such as [Slime Invulnerability](http://atlas.dustforce.com/7105/slime-invulnerability).

-Commonly referred to as a Spring Blob.
+Commonly referred to as a Spring Blob, or a Rooted Slime Blob.